thelastoutpostworkshop/FastDisplayPrototyping/README.md

 To get started, download the source code (zip) [the latest release](https://github.com/thelastoutpostworkshop/DisplayPrototyping/releases/latest) and extract its contents.
 Then, simply copy the resulting folder into your Arduino "libraries" directory, which is typically located in the "Documents" folder on Windows systems.

 ## Code Setup Adafruit GFX
+(You can also use the examples provided with the library, open them in the Arduino IDE)

 ```c
 #include <Adafruit_TFTLCD.h>